fossix/fossix.github.io/content/posts/2013-07-23-the-birth-of-a-process.md

 ---
 layout: post
 title: The Birth of a Process
-excerpt: "This is a part of the series on Life of a Process.
+summary: "This is a part of the series on Life of a Process.
 This section explains how a process is created from the shell."
 categories: articles
 tags: [c, process, shell]
 comments: true